 By the time we returned to our hotel, warm despite the evening’s chill, we had very much forgotten about the poor morning we’d had.
 We’d completely turned the day around and had a good time after all.
 With just one more day to spend in Rome, we decided to keep the good vibes going and avoid the whole congested mess outside the Vatican.

-To see what we did instead, check back soon for my day three recap!
+To see what we did instead, click to read my day three trip recap!